Mzaar Kfardebian

-Mzaar Kfardebian (مزار كفردبيان — formerly Faraya Mzaar) is a ski area in Lebanon and the largest ski resort in the Middle East.
-It is located one hour away from Beirut, the capital of Lebanon.
-It is also referred to as Ouyoune el Simane.
+Mzaar Kfardebian (مزار كفردبيان), formerly Faraya Mzaar, is a ski area in Lebanon and the largest ski resort in the Middle East.
+It is located in Faraya and Kfardebian, one hour away from the capital Beirut.
+It is also referred to as Ouyoune el Simane (عيون السيمان) after the mountain on which it lies.

 History

 In 1960, Sami Geammal, Emile Riachi and a group of pioneers installed the first ski lift imported from Switzerland, on the "refuge" hill and built the first four chalets in the region.
 One year later, they bought 160000 m2 of property from Prosper Gay-Para in order to expand the resort area.

 In 1963, the Faraya Mzaar - Tourism and Winter Sports Company acquired the concession to build and operate ski lifts on lands belonging to the Kesrouan district municipalities.
 In 1965, the Mzaar Hotel opened its doors, and the company installed the first chairlift on the Jabal Dib Hills.
 The junction between "Refuge" and "Jabal Dib" was achieved in 1968 through the installation of the resort's third lift which was named "Jonction".

 In the 1980s, during the civil war, the Mzaar Company was taken over by the Saudi Group al Mabani.
 In 1993, after the Lebanese civil war ended, the new group started expansion of the resort.
 In 2012, the resort's number of lifts reached 20 with around 80 km of slopes.